-Two basic complex behaviors are ignored by the classical theory of rubber elasticity: the finite extendibility of the chains and the entanglements.
-The so-called Mooney effect, from the ratio plot σ{exp}/σ vs. λ^{-1} , is due to both simplifications.
+Three basic complex behaviors are ignored by the classical theory of rubber elasticity: the finite extendibility of the chains, the entanglements and knots of the non-ideal rubber.
+The so-called Mooney effect, from the ratio plot $\sigma{exp}/\sigma vs$ . $\lambda^{-1}$ , is due to these simplifications.

-In Elastin, different repeating sequences are present, some of which seem to have an important role in the elasticity mechanism8.
-The peptide Ac-Gly-Leu-Gly-NMe whose dynamic behavior is analyzed, is one of the better-studied repeating sequences.
+In elastin, different repeating sequences are present, some of which seem to have an important role in the elasticity mechanism [10].
+The elastin oligopeptide Ac-Gly-Leu-Gly-Gly-NMe whose dynamic behavior is analyzed, is one of the better-studied repeating sequences.

-The glycine-rich hydrophobic segments have been in-depth studied both experimentally and through Molecular Modeling9-16.
+The glycine-rich hydrophobic segments have been in-depth studied both experimentally and through molecular modeling [11-18].
 Nevertheless, the behavior of folded or extended conformations in the presence of external forces applied at the end-groups, have been only marginally examined, although the polypeptide chain in the protein experiences them in correspondence of the deformed states, according to the rubber elasticity theories.
-MD of the glycine-rich tetrapeptide Ac-Gly-Leu-Gly-NMe in aqueous solution, applying external forces to the end-carbon atoms - constrained chain-end models - contribute to fill this gap.
+MD of the glycine-rich tetrapeptide Ac-Gly-Leu-Gly-Gly-NMe in aqueous solution, applying external forces to the end-carbon atoms - constrained chain-end models - contribute to fill this gap.